aphexlog/nvim/README.md

 ### Code Formatting

-- The distribution uses the `black` formatter for Python, set to format on save.
+This distribution uses the `black` formatter for Python, set to format on save.
 - You can also format manually with `<Space>fm`.

 ### LazyGit Integration

 - Bring up the LazyGit UI within NeoVim with `<Space>lg`.
 This allows you to perform Git operations directly within your NeoVim environment.

+### Copilot Integration

+This distribution comes with Copilot integration, allowing you to easily use the Copilot AI to generate code.
+To use it, you must first install the Copilot CLI and authenticate it with your GitHub account.
+- Once Copilot is installed and authenticated, you can use it to generate code by running `<Space>cp` and entering the desired prompt.

 ## Customization